CSE 701: Final Project

 • Your program should never make use of any user-defined macros.
 The reasons for this, as well as suggested alternatives, are explained in the lecture notes.

-• Your program must be able to detect and handle errors, including: user errors (e.g. the user entered a string where they should have entered a number), file errors (e.g. invalid file format), and system errors (e.g. out of memory), and terminate the program with an informative error message, e.g. "Invalid input on line 7 of input.txt: Expected a number".
+• Your program must be able to detect and handle errors, including: user errors (e.g. the user entered a string where they should have entered a number), file errors if applicable (e.g. invalid file format), and system errors (e.g. out of memory), and terminate the program with an informative error message, e.g. "Invalid input on line 7 of input.txt: Expected a number".

 • Do not use dynamic memory allocation (new and delete - see chapter 9 of the notes).
 Instead, only use standard containers like std::vector that manage their own memory.
 (Advanced students may, at their peril, ask permission from the professor to use dynamic memory allocation, but even then, they must utilize only smart pointers.)